TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon_design.md

 ### Firmware Architecture {#NIKON_DESIGN_FLOW}

 The firmware first initializes the local variables.
+Then it checks the operation mode: host trigger mode, periodic CMP mode, or periodic CAP mode.

+**Host Trigger Mode:** The firmware waits until a command has been triggered through the interface by the host application.

+**Periodic CMP Mode:** The firmware monitors the configured IEP compare event and sets the host trigger bit when the event occurs, automatically initiating Nikon transactions at regular intervals.

+**Periodic CAP Mode:** The firmware monitors the configured IEP capture event and sets the host trigger bit when an external signal triggers the capture event, synchronizing Nikon transactions with external events.

-Then it checks whether it is host trigger mode or periodic trigger mode.
-In host trigger mode, it waits until a command has been triggered through the interface.
-In periodic trigger mode, the firmware sets host trigger bit based on IEP compare 3 event configured.
-Upon triggering, the transmit data is set up based on the command code and the data is transmitted.
+Upon triggering (from any mode), the transmit data is set up based on the command code and the data is transmitted.
 The application then waits until receiving all the data that depends on the command code.
 The on-the-fly CRC over the received data then commences, and the interface is updated with the result.
 The CRC verification occurs next and the interface indicates command completion.
-The firmware then waits for the next command trigger from the interface.
+The firmware then waits for the next command trigger from the interface or IEP compare/capture event.

 \image html nikon_firmware_flow.png "Overview Flow Chart"